EmmanuelMasavoDjegou/Emmanuel-Djegou-Research-Framework/README.md

 ---

-### ☞ Efficient Semiparametric Methods for Generalized Virtual Age Models with Time-Varying Covariates
+### ☞ A General Class of Virtual Age Models with Time-Dependent Covariates

 Traditional virtual age models assume covariates affect only baseline hazard, overlooking their influence on the **virtual age** that reflects post-intervention condition.
 This ongoing project extends the framework to capture more realistic dynamics.